ScalaIO/scala.io_web_main/en/events/scalaz-for-the-rest-of-us.md

 ---
-title: Scalaz "For the Rest of Us"
+title: Scalaz &quote;For the Rest of Us&quote;
 location: Room 2
 start: 2013-10-24 11:15
 end: 2013-10-24 12:15